elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The filter method calls a provided callback function once for each element in an array and constructs a new array of all the values for which the callback returns a value that coerces to true.</div><br />
   <div><strong>Technical Response:</strong> The filter method creates a new array with all elements that pass the test implemented by the provided function.
 The filter method calls a provided callback function once for each element in an array and constructs a new array of values for which the callback returns a value that coerces to true.
-The callback gets invoked only for indexes of the array that have assigned values; it does not get invoked for indexes that have been deleted or assigned values.
-Array elements that do not pass the callback test are skipped and do not get included in the new array.<br />
+The callback invokes only for indexes of the array that have assigned values; it does not invoke for indexes that have been deleted or assigned values.
+Array elements that do not pass the callback test are skipped and not included in the new array.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />